Richard Brautigan: Legacy

 Several later authors have cited Brautigan as an influence, including Haruki Murakami, W. P. Kinsella, Christopher Moore and Sarah Hall.

 The Library for Unpublished Works envisioned by Brautigan in his novel The Abortion was housed at the Brautigan Library in Burlington, Vermont, until 1995 when it was moved to the nearby Fletcher Free Library where it remained until 2005.
 Although there were plans to move it to the Presidio branch of the San Francisco Public Library, these never materialized.
 However, after an agreement was made between Brautigan's daughter, Ianthe Brautigan, and the Clark County Historical Museum (in Vancouver, Washington), the Brautigan Library was moved to the museum in 2010.

-Kumquat Meringue was a literary journal published in Rockford, Illinois, dedicated to the memory and work of Brautigan.